InseeFr/Bauhaus/docs/en/user-guide/concept.md

     - Generic Audience (published in the Definitions section on insee.fr);
     - Specific audience (not published under Definitions, but available for documenting a publication);
     - Private (internal use).
-  - *Select publication status*, from the following choices:
+  - *Select s status*, from the following choices:
     - Published ;
     - Provisional (being modified or awaiting publication).
   - *Select the dates of the creation or the modification* of the desired concept.